Leon24k/TextSimilarity/README.md

 - **Tokenizer Initialization**: Automatically initializes a tokenizer with a sample vocabulary.
 - **REST API Endpoints**:
   - `/predict`: Predicts the similarity between two text inputs.
-  - `/health`: Checks the health of the application.

 ---